EmilHvitfeldt/smltar/docs/07_ml_classification.md

 #>    <chr>
 #>  1 "I am writing this complaint due to the lack of communication on the constru…
 #>  2 "Enhanced recovery is trying to collect on another account that does not bel…
-#>  3 "XXXX XXXX and XXXX is claiming ownership of a student loan debt that they a…
+#>  3 "I am trying to get a mortgage for a house and one of the things they told m…
-#>  4 "While  in loan be notification with usbank they put foreclosure on my credi…
+#>  4 "I subscribed to trans-union for a one month period on their website.
+They d…
 #>  5 "I moved out of the apartment I rented before lease expiration date as it wa…
 #>  6 "I have asked both XXXX  and XXXX the collection Agency Riddled with thousan…
 #>  7 "I have used my XXXX XXXX credit  card  since XX/XX/XXXX, but closed this ac…
 #>  8 "I am looking for a refund on a fraudulent credit card payment with Capital …
 #>  9 "Since acquiring my mortgage about 8 months following bankruptcy, the collec…
-#> 10 "XXXX XXXX XXXX notified the credit agency and XXXX XXXX XXXX that they were…
+#> 10 "Old debt is sold or reassigned to another agency at the end of the seven ye…
 ```

 We can see why some of these would be difficult for our model to classify as about credit reporting, since some are about other topics as well.
 The original label may also be incorrect in some cases.